by Brian Hioe

 Pro-independence groups would attend the music festival every year and became aware of our activities, so more and more people began to pay attention to effect of nuclear energy on the sealife, fishery, etc.

 We also work with other social issue groups.
-Among Taiwanese environmentalist groups, I feel we are quite particular because within our staff, we also people who have participated in the labor movement, regarding land issues, sexuality, and the aboriginal movement.
+Among Taiwanese environmentalist groups, I feel we are quite particular because within our staff, we also people who have participated in the labor movement, regarding land issues, sexuality, and the Indigenous movement.

 For example, we talked about the Legislative Yuan occupation.
 We were always opposed to black box and free trade.
 We were there from the beginning and the afternoon during the occupation.
 When the occupation went down at night, when the occupation happened, we and other NGOs, why we could organize the encampment the outside of the Legislative Yuan so quickly is because of these accumulated connections between groups organizing around of social issues and because of social movements.